gawertm/spark-scala/README.md

     https://git-scm.com/downloads

 - To avoid version problem, best to use Spark 3.1.2 and Hadoop 2.7
-- Then you have to clone the github repository in a terminal with
+- Then you have to clone the github repository in a terminal with:

     git clone https://github.com/gawertm/spark-scala.git

 - Once Spark and Hadoop and the repo are setup properly, you just have to build the application
-- For this, install mill following this instruction or on windows execute the mill.bat file from the repository.
+- For this, install mill following this instruction or on windows execute the mill.bat file from the repository
 - Then from a terminal in the same directory run:

     mill -i olist.assembly